History of the United States (1991–2016): War in Afghanistan

 U.S. President Bush addresses rescue workers at Ground Zero in New York, after September 11 attacks: "I can hear you.
 The rest of the world hears you.
 And the people who knocked these buildings down will hear all of us soon."

 Following the 9/11 attacks, Congress passed the Authorization for Use of Military Force Against Terrorists, authorizing the president "all necessary and appropriate force against the nations, organizations, or persons he determines planned, authorized, committed, or aided the terrorist attacks that occurred on September 11, 2001."
-This act resulted in the 2001 invasion of Afghanistan, in President George W. Bush's broader Global War on Terrorism.
+This act resulted in the 2001 invasion of Afghanistan, in President George W. Bush's broader global war on terrorism.
 The objective of the 2001 invasion, known as Operation Enduring Freedom, was to remove the Islamic fundamentalist Taliban lead government from power in Afghanistan, and to capture top level al-Qaeda leaders, including its founder Osama bin Laden.
 The invasion, fought in conjunction with the U.S.'s NATO allies, began on October 7, 2001, quickly leading to the overthrow of the Taliban government and implementation of Hamid Karzai as Afghanistan's interim president.
-In early 2002, after the Battle of Tora Bora and success with Operation Anaconda, the United States began focusing on military intervention in Iraq, shifting military and intelligence resources away from Afghanistan in War on Terror, with U.S. Secretary of Defense Donald Rumsfeld stating in May 2003 that the "major combat" in the conflict was over.
+In early 2002, after the Battle of Tora Bora and success with Operation Anaconda, the United States began focusing on military intervention in Iraq, shifting military and intelligence resources away from Afghanistan in the war on terror, with U.S. Secretary of Defense Donald Rumsfeld stating in May 2003 that the "major combat" in the conflict was over.
 With the approval of the new Afghan Constitution by the Loya jirga and election of President Karzai in 2004, Afghanistan later held its first parliamentary elections in over 30 years in 2005.